-This cute sailor pattern comprises a sailor blouse with choice of sleeve length and collar; a square necked, dropped waist, sleeveless, lined dress with center back fastening and box pleated skirt; and a cute little beret.
+This cute sailor pattern, by Genniewren Designs, comprises a sailor blouse with choice of sleeve length and collar; a square necked, dropped waist, sleeveless, lined dress with center back fastening and box pleated skirt; and a cute little beret.

 The collar can be made in the same fabric as the top and skirt or a contrast fabric can be used for more variety.
 Full instructions are given for both the ribbon trimmed and piped frilled collar options.

 View A, the long sleeved version, is based on an actual Edwardian girl’s sailor outfit called a Sailor Middy.
 The Edwardian era ran from 1901 to 1910 during the reign of Edward VII, Queen Victoria’s eldest son.